Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

-The CB must ensure that the brand owner or brand owner’s representatives are not present at any time during testing, with the exception of initial certification testing.
+The CB must ensure that the brand owner or brand owner’s representatives are not present at any time during testing, with the exception of initial certification testing and test setup witnessing for verification testing.
 No alterations, including repairs, may be made to the test model once the lab has received the model.
-If a brand owner makes changes to a model that may affect performance after the model has been certified, the CB must notify NRCan immediately.
-Any post-certification changes may result in disqualification from the ENERGY STAR Canada certification program, at NRCan’s discretion.
+When a CB becomes aware of changes to a model that may affect performance after the model has been certified, such as changes identified during verification testing or as reported to the CB by the brand owner, the CB must notify NRCan within five (5) business days.
+Any post-certification changes that affect performance are considered substantial and will require testing of the model as a new device under the ENERGY STAR Canada certification program, at NRCan’s discretion.

 Laboratory test reports may be used for multiple product models (for example, if an identical product is sold under a different brand name).
 CBs are responsible for retaining information identifying all certifications associated with a test report and are required to provide this information to NRCan when requested.

 NRCan will accept energy efficiency reports from one party only, either the CB or the brand owner.
 In the case whereby the CB is the submitter, the CB must have a signed Letter of Authorization from a brand owner to submit on their behalf.
 The energy efficiency report and the Letter of Authorization can be found on the Energy efficiency reports and EnerGuide Labels file exchange.

 CBs must also uphold the following responsibilities: